 The RCT site highlighted on an image of Kitt Peak National Observatory.
 The long building attached to the RCT dome is the Kitt Peak administration building.
 Image Copyright Association of Universities for Research in Astronomy Inc. (AURA), all rights reserved.
 Inset modification by G. A. Esquerdo.

-The RCT Consortium operates the telescope with a CCD camera employing a 2048×2048 pixel SITe CCD (24 micron pixels for a plate scale of 0.3 arcsec/pixel and 9.6×9.6 arcmin field of view).
-This camera is cooled using a Polycold (cryogenic) compressor and closed circuit of supply and return lines, allowing the camera to operate for extended periods without maintenance.
-The CCD controller electronics were built by Bob Leach and allow a variety of operating modes (e.g., readouts through a combination of up to 4 amplifiers, windowing, on-chip binning).
+The RCT Consortium operates the telescope with a CCD camera employing a 4302×4098 pixel ON Semi CCD (15 micron pixels for a plate scale of 0.168 arcsec/pixel and 12.18×11.61 arcmin field of view).
+This camera is thermoelectrically cooled to -100 C, which is enough to keep noise levels very low.
 Two filter wheels are available at all times on the telescope and hold up to 16 broadband and narrowband filters.